When contemplating a divorce in Ohio, many people ask the question about what role adultery plays.

 When Adultery is used as grounds for divorce, the person claiming their spouse committed Adultery cannot rely on a belief that this is happening or has happened.
 One must be able to prove the misconduct with “clear and convincing evidence.”
 Briefly stated, clear and convincing proof means evidence presented during a trial must be highly and substantially more likely to be true than not true.
 One must establish that this infidelity happened at least once.

 - Your spouse had the inclination to be unfaithful

 - Your spouse had the opportunity to do so

-Be aware that it is likely that the social media activity of each party to a divorce may be examined and this could become an issue on either side.
+Be aware that it is likely that the social media activity of each party to a divorce may be examined, and this could become an issue on either side.
 Deleting texts and e-mails will not always remove them permanently from your computer.

 An Adultery issue in a divorce in Ohio could make granting of a divorce quicker or it could cause delay.
 If the accused partner denies that he or she has committed Adultery, it may slow down the divorce process and add to the cost, probably for both parties.
-Some spouses may admit they had an affair that will become a new relationship that they wish to pursue.
-They want to end the marriage and may make concessions to get out of the marriage and move on.
+Some spouses may admit they had an affair that will become a new relationship they wish to pursue.
+They want to end the marriage and may make concessions to get out of it and move on.

-Alimony, Property Division and Adultery
+Alimony, Property Division, and Adultery

 If Divorce Is In Your Future

 You need to be armed with knowledge about what is happening to you.
 You may likely have a difficult road ahead, especially if minor children are involved.
 Many people have gone through what you are experiencing, and they have survived.
 Many have come out with a better life than they had in an unhappy marriage.